cobeylab/version-control-training/README.md

 Large and complex codebases are very difficult to manage and are sensitive to error.
 One small mistake in a codebase can have a major impact on its function and validity.

-Collaboration with other researchers, satisfaction of journal or funder requirements, direct impact on the practice of science.
+Git services can also satisfy journal or funder requirements, and repositories distributed this way can have a direct impact on the practice of science.
 At the very least, a canonical copy of a codebase is a prerequisite to any digital reproducibility.
-Usually, the bar is much higher: documentation, a test suite, claims about expected results etc.
+Usually, the standard is much higher and additional details will need to be included: documentation, a test suite, claims about expected results and so on.

 ## Topics